 Supplement problems abound in this industry.
 It’s even more important that you choose products from the right company.
 To trust the label and the contents, you must know the company.
 It’s not easy to find a supplement company with which you can literally trust your life.Supplement problems exist to a large extent because companies do not test their raw ingredients, nor their batches and finished product.
 Many purchase cheap ingredients from countries like China.
 Can you trust that they’re not contaminated?
 You cannot.
 And, you cannot automatically trust products on the shelves of Costco, Walmart, GNC and other retailers.
 You cannot automatically trust products sold over the internet.

 Supplement problems exist because the industry does not require the manufacturer to prove safety and efficacy.
 With that knowledge, it’s a no-brainer that companies take shortcuts to reduce costs and increase profitability.

 And that’s why we developed 30 questions to find the best dietary supplement company—one that voluntarily proves safety and efficacy of its products through conclusive tests and clinical studies.

-Supplement problems are not an issue with this science-based firm.
+Supplement problems are not an issue with the featured science-based firm.
 They are remarkably different from other supplement producers.
 They operate more like a pharmaceutical company.
-They are 'beyond organic'.
 Their products, and the quality and science behind them, are unmatched in the industry.
 Are they more expensive?
 Yes, a little.
 You get what you pay for.